panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 type: post
 ---

-The context can help you to provide data to components no matter how deep they are in the components hierarchy.
+The context can help you provide data to components no matter how deep they are in the components tree.
 It is used to access global data like global state, theme, services.

 In this post, you'll learn how to use the context concept in React.